kamruzzamanripon/nextjs-admin-panel-with-tailwindcss/README.md

-# NextJs Tailwind Admin Panle
+# NextJs Tailwind Admin Panel

 ## Simple NextJs Tailwind Admin Panel for starting background panel. you can add extra feature like as modal or other features.